Akaflieg-Freiburg/enroute/README.md

 * Nitroshare's QHTTPEngine

-* For Android only: precompiled version of the openSSL libraries for various architectures.
+* Precompiled version of the openSSL libraries for various Android architectures.

 ### 1.1 Building a desktop app